 begotten Son, that whoever believes in Him shall not perish, but have eternal

 life.”
-(Jn 3-16), and how grateful we are for His love.
+(Jn 3-16).
+How grateful we are for the Father's love.
 If the Father

-didn’t love us, the love of Christ would mean nothing, which means no one
+didn’t love us, the love of Christ would mean nothing, for without the

 Eph 1,6-9